 Each of their successful accomplishments brings with them a sense of comfort while long-standing inability causes a feeling of dissatisfaction.

 The helplessness only reinforces its instinct for self-preservation.
-The challenge it faces is a powerful drive for his psychological development, the gradual independence, and even stronger emphasis on its individuality.
-What the child does while growing, initially unconsciously, completely instinctively, and later consciously and rationally, for the purposes of its adaptation to the environment, is a result of its constant efforts to overcome the initial helplessness.
+The challenge it faces is a powerful drive for his psychological development, the gradual independence, and an even stronger emphasis on its individuality.

 Vice versa, a psychologically immature person is characterized by a low degree of autonomy that does not correspond to his age.
 In such a person, dependence on other people takes much longer than it is necessary.
 He lives with a sense of insecurity, without sufficient confidence in his abilities, is afraid of life challenges, avoids and conceals his shortcomings in order to satisfy the expectations that society demands from him.
 Most often the reasons for such uncertainty are inherited from the period of childhood.

 In order not to be provoked such insecurity of the child, the parents should not demand from it to reject the innate qualities, or to deform their nature, to become a person who will be accepted in a positive way from the society.